Getting started with Vue DataManager in Vue 2

 Local data binding

-Local data binding allows you to directly bind data to Syncfusion components from within your Vue application.
-This method is useful when you have the data available locally and want to integrate it seamlessly with Syncfusion components.
+Local data binding enables direct binding of data to Syncfusion® components from within a Vue application.
+This method is useful when data is available locally and requires seamless integration with Syncfusion® components.

-1. Define your data directly in your Vue component or import it from an external source.
+1. Define data directly in the Vue component or import it from an external source.

-2. Use the DataManager class to create a data source and bind it to your data.
+2. Use the DataManager class to create a data source and bind it to the data.

 The following example shows how to bind local data to the grid component using DataManager.